Aymanbegh/Distorted-Natural-COCO/README.md

 Experiments
 -----------------------------------
-We evaluated the YOLOv4-tiny pre-trained model from the  by using NVIDIA RTX 2080Ti.
+We evaluated the YOLOv4-tiny pre-trained model (from: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.weights) by using NVIDIA RTX 2080Ti.
 The YOLOv4 directory is as following:

             ```